Frequently Asked Questions about Integrative Therapies

 Many of our patients are referred by their oncologist.
 We work closely with your referring physician to assure continuity of care and appropriate treatment management.
 It is also possible to utilize the Integrative Therapies at the Sari Center without a referral from your doctor, although it is often helpful for those seeking rehabilitation services to coordinate care with their treating physicians.
 Please contact us for more information about our services or for questions about utilization of benefits.

-The Program Coordinator is the central contact person at the Sari Center who meets initially with each patient and/or family member upon request for integrative therapies.
-The Coordinator's primary role is to foster an active support network for the patient, either at the time of diagnosis, or as ongoing challenges arise at any stage of a patient's illness.
-As new patients are referred to the Center, they are automatically scheduled for an initial psychosocial assessment to evaluate their needs & coordinate their integrative therapies
+It's so easy, just call (561) 578-5900!
+The Center Director is typically the first point of contact at the Sari Center who meets initially with each patient and/or family member upon request for services or integrative therapies.
+Our goal is to foster an active support network for the patient, either at the time of diagnosis, or as ongoing challenges arise at any stage of a patient's illness.
+As new patients are referred to the Center, they are scheduled for an initial assessment to evaluate their needs & coordinate their integrative therapies.

-The Program Coordinator helps to identify and support not only the patient's needs, but also those of the family.
+The staff at the Center help to identify and support not only the patient's needs, but also those of the family.
 It is important to note that the Sari Center exists to serve the patient as well as the patient's direct caregiver or person(s) significantly affected by the patient's illness.
-Meetings with the Coordinator can and should include any significant family member or friend who has an active role in supporting and/or caring for the patient.
-The Coordinator comprehensively assesses each individual, and then links the patient and/or family member to the identified service.

 Psychosocial Support Services

-Cancer patients who are undergoing treatment experience many hardships that make life's daily tasks seem physically and mentally overwhelming at times.
-Patients are often tired and may experience limited activity levels, depleting financial resources, and an inadequate support system.
-The Sari Center understands that some people need intervention and guidance from time to time.
+Cancer patients who are undergoing treatment may experience many hardships that make life's daily tasks seem physically and mentally overwhelming at times.
+Patients are often tired and may experience limited activity levels, depleting financial resources, or an inadequate support system.
 As part of the integrative therapies offered at the Sari Center, the psychosocial team exists to provide ongoing professional support, not only for the patient but for the patient's loved ones as well.
-Meetings with the Program Coordinator are arranged to coordinate the necessary psychosocial services to ensure that no one is alone in their fight.

 Some of the identified services a patient and/or family member may be linked to include: transportation, home health care, financial support, child care resources, wigs, prostheses, and any other psychosocial needs that may arise during treatment.
-The Program Coordinator can provide linking & advocacy for patients either in the local cancer community or within the integrative therapies offered at the Sari Center.
+The Sari team can provide linking & advocacy for patients either in the local cancer community or within the integrative therapies offered at the Sari Center.

-Yes absolutely!
 The Sari Center's mission is to serve the entire cancer community, regardless of who the treating physician is or where the patient receives treatment.
-We do though emphasize the importance that our patients inform their oncologists of the services they are receiving at the Center, and encourage a collaborative relationship in support of their integrative care.
+We emphasize the importance that our patients inform their oncologists of the services they are receiving at the Center, and encourage a collaborative relationship in support of their integrative care.

-Does Medicare insurance cover visits to the Sari Center?
+Does Medicare or other insurance cover visits to the Sari Center?

 The Sari Center is not presently billing any claims to insurance providers or any other 3rd party.
 We do not have any confirmation or information on whether or not our integrative therapy services are covered by your provider.
 We are a non-profit, charitable organization and we exist primarily on grant funding and support from our donors.
-We do have under market value fees assigned to some of our services, as well as many FREE services available.
-A needs assessment is completed during your first new patient appointment with the Program Coordinator.
-At that time, all fees for service will be explained and your payment agreement will be solidified.
+We do have fees assigned to some of our services, as well as a sliding fee discount scale for those who qualify.
+At the time of initial assessment, all fees for service will be explained and your payment agreement will be solidified.
 We will give you a receipt if desired of services received, which you can then submit to your provider to determine whether or not you may be eligible for reimbursement.